Strasbourg l'européenne

 Occasion: The 14th of July has been celebrated as the French National day since 1880.

 This date commemorates the day of the storming of the Bastille on the 14th of July of 1789, which marks the start of the French Revolution.
-It was on the 21st of May, 1880, that deputy Benjamin Raspail presented the law proclaiming the 14th of July as an annual national holiday.
+It was on the 21st of May, 1880, that deputy Benjamin Raspail presented the law proclaiming the 14th of July as a national holiday.
 Every year, on this day, French military troops parade on the Champs-Élysées.

 > Click on the flag to see the country’s file